-Squatting is a widespread problem, says Flash Shelton, a handyman and anti-squatting activist from Northern California.
-But he says he’s found a solution.
+Squatting can be a problem for some homeowners, according to Flash Shelton, a handyman and anti-squatting activist from Northern California.
+But he says he has found a solution.

 Shelton said he successfully got his mother’s house back from a group of squatters in 2019.
 He has since turned his experience into a career, helping others facing similar situations.